luojijiaren/sam3/README.md

 - Python 3.12 or higher
 - PyTorch 2.7 or higher
-- CUDA-compatible GPU with CUDA 12.6 or higher
+- CUDA-compatible GPU with CUDA 12.6 or higher OR Apple Silicon Mac (M1/M2/M3/M4)

 1. **Create a new Conda environment:**